isomerpages/moe-marsilingpri/_cca/Visual and Performing Arts/Percussion Ensemble.md

 a sense of community and national pride.</p>
 <p>Performing at the community club for National Day was an enriching experience
 for our students.
-Students felt a profound sense of connection with the audience, realizing the power of music to bring people together and celebrate shared values.</p>
+Students felt a profound sense of connection with the audience, realising the power of music to bring people together and celebrate shared values.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Percussion_Ensemble___Table_on_Marsiling_Carnival_Day.png">